After the initial conversion of a schematic to PCB, it is time to learn how to manage EasyEDA’s PCB Design Editor.

 or just press the

-CTRL+D hotkeys to open the Design Manager dialog.
+CTRL+D hotkey to open the Design Manager dialog.

 In this dialog, you can: